Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Computation for the spatial model

-The next step of the Gibbs sampler draws $\theta$ from its full conditional distribution.
+The forth and last step from the Gibbs sampler draws $\theta$ from its full conditional distribution.
 This task may be carried out ordinarily - using direct simulation when possible or via an appropriately tuned MH step.
 There is also the option of breaking $\theta$ into smaller blocks if that is convenient for computational reasons.
 One attractive option is to use an adaptive Gaussian random walk Metropolis-Hastings step where the covariance matrix of the proposal is based on the empirical covariance matrix of the previous steps, as proposed by \citet{robrosARWMH}.